-In 2021 the temporal (annual) programme consisted of one site on the Dysynni.
+In 2024 the temporal (annual) programme consisted of two sites on the Dysynni, however, neither of these were sampled due to adverse weather conditions.
 The temporal data is used to look at trends in juvenile salmon and trout densities giving an indication of spawning across the whole catchment.